Flexible Entropy Control in RLVR with a Gradient-Preserving Perspective: Other Experimental Results

 \subsection{Experiment on Replacing Dynamic Clipping Threshold with Clip-Higher and Clip-Lower}

-If we do not use Dynamic upper Clipping Threshold and Dynamic lower Clipping Threshold, but instead use Clip-Higher and Clip-Lower as the adjustment mechanism for entropy increase and decrease, and apply them to the entropy control strategy in our \cref{methdology3}, the final results are shown in \cref{fig:dapo}.
+If we do not use dynamic upper clipping threshold and dynamic lower clipping threshold, but instead use Clip-Higher and Clip-Lower as the adjustment mechanism for entropy increase and decrease, and apply them to the entropy control strategy in our \cref{methdology3}, the final results are shown in \cref{fig:dapo}.

 We can see that although Clip-Higher and Clip-Lower are effective means of controlling entropy increase and decrease, they may affect the performance of the model because they adopt a one-size-fits-all approach to tokens in different regions without dynamic adjustment.
-On the other hand, the entropy increase and decrease of the model cannot be effectively and precisely controlled by Clip-Higher and Clip-Lower, and we fail to observe the Increase-Decrease or Decrease-Increase-Decrease of Entropy.
+On the other hand, the entropy increase and decrease of the model cannot be effectively and precisely controlled by Clip-Higher and Clip-Lower, and we fail to observe the intended increase-then-decrease or decrease-increase-decrease entropy patterns.
 It still faces the problem of entropy collapse.